kkindorf/Tumblr-Tags/README.md

 ## Overview

-FOr this application I'm pulling in data from the Tumblr API based a query submitted by the user.
+For this application, I'm pulling in data from the Tumblr API based on a query submitted by the user.
 The result will be a list of
 Tumblr posts that have tags that match the submitted query string.
-Users will then be able to click a button that saves the item to the database.
-The user will also have an option to select a button that will render the saveContainer and display all of the cards saved within the savedContainer.
+I'm using the tags API from Tumblr and the result page will only return 10 items max from the search query which was unfortunate but still makes the app fun to use.
+Users will then be able to click a button that saves the item to the database on the card of the image the liked.
+When the application first loads, the images from the database will be displayed.
+I wanted to make this application seem similar to a user's homepage on Tumblr's actual website.
+Mostly because I wanted the challeng of designing that particular part of the application.
+When a user enter's a search query the search results will take the place of the saved cards.
+Unfortunately, since I am using the Tags API from Tumblr, only 10 results max will be returned for a given search query.
+Tumblr had other ways to query their data, but the Tags API made the most sense for my application because I wanted to pull in broad results for a search term entered by the user.

 API Documentation
 The application is actually two applications.
 I'm using a second server which is hosted on Heroku to complete all